kaichye/system_helper/README.md

 #### If worse comes to worst and it still doesn't work
 Do `$ ls -l /lib/modules/$(shell uname -r)/build`</br>
 That should give you a file that it's linked to.</br>
-Use that file's path instead of what in the `Makefile` (Replace it)</br>
+Rename that directory to match `uname -r`.</br>
-Also edit `/usr/src/kernels/{your version}/include/generated/utsrelease.h` and change it to be exactly like the output of `uname -r`
+Also edit `/usr/src/kernels/{your version}/include/generated/utsrelease.h` and change it to match the output of `uname -r` as well.

 ### Finishing off